1700–1750 in Western fashion: Gowns and dresses

 A rigid, upright posture with a sharp "break" at the bust is characteristic of the stiffly boned stays of the 1730s.
 These English ladies wear formal mantuas for tea.

 Empress Elisabeth Christine in riding costume.

 In the early decades of the new century, formal dress consisted of the stiff-bodiced mantua.
 A closed (or "round") petticoat, sometimes worn with an apron, replaced the open draped mantua skirt of the previous period.
 This formal style then gave way to more relaxed fashions.

-The robe à la française or sack-back gown had a tight bodice with a low-cut square neckline, a decorated [stomacher], wide panniers, and was lavishly trimmed with all manner of lace, ribbon, and flowers.
-An early form of the robe à la française was worn as a less formal undress fashion.
-This version of the gown was unfitted both front and back and called a sacque, and was typically made in heavier fabrics such as satin or velvet.
-Later, for formal wear, the front was fitted to the body by means of a tightly laced underbodice, while the back fell in loose box pleats called "Watteau pleats" from their appearance in the paintings of Antoine Watteau.These gowns were often made from lighter fabrics such as Indian cotton, silks, and damasks in pastel shades that gave off a warm, graceful and childlike appearance.
+In the first decades of the century, a loose-fitted gown called a sacque was worn.
+The sacque was often made in heavy fabrics such as satin or velvet and was unfitted to the front or back.
+The fullness of the gown was arranged in loose box pleats called "Watteau pleats".
+The sacque was gradually replaced by the sack-back gown or robe à la française, the back of which continued to hang freely above a tightly-laced underbodice, thus fitting the front of the bodice to the figure.
+The robe à la française was worn with a decorated stomacher, which produced a characteristic square neckline.
+The gown was worn over wide panniers or a hoop skirt, and was lavishly trimmed with all manner of lace, ribbon, and flowers.
+These gowns were often made from lighter fabrics such as Indian cotton, silks, and damasks in pastel shades that gave off a warm, graceful and childlike appearance.

 The less formal robe à l'anglaise, Close-bodied gown or "nightgown" could also have a pleated back, but these pleats would be sewn down to fit the back of the bodice to the body and waist.
 Other versions of the gown simply had a seam along the back of the bodice.
 This gown featured a snug bodice with a full skirt worn without panniers, usually cut a bit longer in the back to form a small train.
 The skirt of a robe à l'anglaise could be closed in front (a "round gown") or open to reveal a matching or contrasting petticoat.

 Open-fronted bodices on either gown could be filled in with a decorative stomacher, and toward the end of the period a lace or linen kerchief called a fichu could be worn to fill in the low neckline.

 Sleeves were bell- or trumpet-shaped, and caught up at the elbow to show the frilled or lace-trimmed sleeves of the shift (chemise) beneath.
 Sleeves became narrower as the period progressed, with a frill at the elbow, and elaborate separate ruffles called engageantes were tacked to the shift sleeves, in a fashion that would persist into the 1770s.